TuleshGosai/Crud-Operation/node-project/README.md

 ## Usage

 For a token-based authentication `passport` and `passport-jwt` modules were used.
 Also for managing the database, `mongoose` helped.
 Two scripts seeding and clearing the collections and documents are found in the `/src/mongo`.
-The FREE version has a single table of `users` with a default user `admin@jsonapi.com` with the password `secret`.
+The FREE version has a single table of `users` with a default user `admin@jsonapi.com` with the password `Admin`.

 To migrate and seed the tables the commands are:
 - npm run seed